Archive Collection

 |---|---|---|

-| 2025 | To the Success of Our Hopeless Cause: The Many Lives of the Soviet Dissident Movement | Drawing on KGB interrogation records, diaries, memoirs, and interviews, Nathans reveals how dissidents used Soviet law to challenge state power.
-Th... |
+| 2025 | To the Success of Our Hopeless Cause: The Many Lives of the Soviet Dissident Movement | Nathans, a University of Pennsylvania historian, spent over two decades on the research; the book's resonance with Russia under Putin was widely no... |

-| 2024 | A Day in the Life of Abed Salama | Thrall uses a single tragedy to illustrate the "micro-geography" of the occupation, where even an ambulance's route is dictated by checkpoints and ... |
+| 2024 | A Day in the Life of Abed Salama | Thrall uses a single tragedy to illustrate the fine grained geography of the occupation, where even an ambulance's route is dictated by checkpoints... |

 | 2023 | His Name Is George Floyd | The authors used Floyd's life to map the entire experience of being Black in America, from failing schools and housing to the criminal justice system. |

-| 2022 | Invisible Child | Based on a massive New York Times series; Elliott's work is a masterclass in "immersion" journalism, following one subject from childhood to adulth... |
+| 2022 | Invisible Child | Based on a massive New York Times series; Elliott's work is a masterclass in immersion journalism, following one subject from childhood to adulthood. |

 | 2021 | Wilmington's Lie: The Murderous Coup of 1898 and the Rise of White Supremacy | Zucchino untangled a complicated set of power dynamics cutting across race, class, and gender, exposing a massacre and coup that had been systemati... |

 | 2020 | The Undying | Shared the 2020 prize.
-Boyer critiques the "pink ribbon" culture of breast cancer, focusing instead on the grueling reality of treatment and class. |
+Boyer critiques the pink ribbon culture of breast cancer, focusing instead on the grueling reality of treatment and class. |

-| 2020 | The End of the Myth | Grandin argues that for 200 years, the "frontier" acted as a safety valve for American tensions; without it, the nation has turned inward on itself. |
+| 2020 | The End of the Myth | Grandin argues that for 200 years, the frontier acted as a safety valve for American tensions; without it, the nation has turned inward on itself. |

 | 2019 | Amity and Prosperity | The book is a microcosm of the modern American divide, focusing on the personal health of children versus the economic survival of their parents. |

-| 2018 | Locking Up Our Own | Forman Jr., a former public defender, provides a nuanced "internal" history of how the war on drugs was supported by those it ultimately hurt most. |
+| 2018 | Locking Up Our Own | Forman Jr., a former public defender, provides a nuanced internal history of how the war on drugs was supported by those it ultimately hurt most. |

 | 2017 | Evicted | Desmond lived in a trailer park and a rooming house to gather data; his book proved that eviction is a cause, not just a result, of poverty. |